Running a customer survey at your restaurant? Or some other survey?

 Once you create the survey form, you’ll get a unique URL (survey link).
 Now, copy this link and go to a professional online Best QR Code Generator such as Scanova.

-Using Scanova QR Code Generator for demo purposes, you just need to follow some simple steps.
+Using Scanova QR Code Generator with Google Forms or other survey tools for demo purposes, you just need to follow some simple steps.

 a.
 How to create a QR Code